-Table 19-3.
+Table 19-4.
 Timeline for Development and Review of Secondary Manuscripts, including Timetable for Writing Team Formation and Manuscript Development and Review

-Event Timeline Procedures Responsibilities Determination of secondary analyses, secondary writing teams, prioritization, and timelines Within 6 months after final primary analysis report is received by the protocol chair Submit list of secondary analyses specified in the protocol, newly planned analyses, and potential secondary manuscripts to the publications coordinator List should include: Proposed writing team chair and brief title and description of each manuscript List and status of laboratory samples and assay results required Expected timeline for analysis completion, considering the steps outlined above for primary manuscripts Where necessary, IMPAACT Publications Review Group guidance will be sought on prioritization of secondary analyses/manuscripts and/or which analyses may need to be completed without SDMC support Protocol chair Protocol chair and statistician Writing team formation May vary Monitor adherence to timelines; update as necessary Protocol chair and CTS Protocol chair/writing (see Section 19.3.1) Form writing team Notify publications coordinator of writing team chair team chair Preparation of statistical analysis plan May vary Define analysis plan prior to initiation of data analyses Statistician, writing team chair, and other members Receipt of final secondary analysis report by protocol chair/writing team chair May vary based on prioritization and data availability (e.g., completion of lab assays) Submit analysis report to writing team/protocol team chair Notify CTS and publications coordinator that the analysis report has been transmitted Protocol statistician
+Event Timeline Procedures Responsibilities Determination of secondary analyses, secondary writing teams, prioritization, and timelines Within six months after final primary analysis report is received by the protocol chair Submit list of secondary analyses specified in the protocol, newly planned analyses, and potential secondary manuscripts to the publications coordinator List should include: Proposed lead author and brief title and description of each manuscript List and status of laboratory samples and assay results required Protocol chair Expected timeline for analysis completion, considering the steps outlined above for primary manuscripts Where necessary, IMPAACT Publications Review Group guidance will be sought on prioritization of secondary analyses/manuscripts and/or which Protocol chair and statistician analyses may need to be completed without SDMC support Desta est also in and Monitor adherence to timelines; update as necessary CRM Writing team formation (see Section 19.3.1) May vary Form writing team Protocol chair/lead author

-Table 19-3.
-Timeline for Development and Review of Secondary Manuscripts, including Timetable for Writing Team Formation and Manuscript Deve lopment and Review

-Event Timeline Procedures Responsibilities Manuscript preparation begins; 3-month (12- week) clock starts Writing period should take no more than 8 weeks after the protocol chair's receipt of the final analysis report, leaving at least 4 weeks for review by masthead authors, writing team (including NIH, pharmaceutical company representatives, etc.), and incorporation of comments/revisions Remind protocol chair/writing team chair of manuscript submission deadline Oversee timely completion of manuscript and adherence to timelines Determine number and order of masthead authors Develop full manuscript within 8 weeks Distribute for review by team/authors/sponsor and incorporate comments within 4 weeks Begin compilation of the appendix of contributors CTS or publications coordinator Protocol chair Protocol chair/writing team chair and other members Protocol chair/writing team chair and CTS Manuscript submission for IMPAACT review (with lay summary, if needed) 12 weeks after analysis report provided to writing team Submit manuscript (with lay summary, if required) to publications coordinator (impaact.pubscoord@fstrf.org) indicating protocol number, primary/secondary manuscript, and to which journal the team will be submitting, if known: If submitting to an Open Access journal, notify the publications coordinator for determination of Open Access fee coverage (see Section 19.12 for more information) Forward manuscript to IMPAACT Publications Review Group and relevant SC chair (if applicable) for review, with notification to the writing team chair Confirm appropriate appendix of contributors and inclusion of Network and NUL extended property.
-Writing team chair Publications coordinator Publications coordinator IMPAACT review complete (unless revision/re-submission required) See Table 19-2 Network and NIH acknowledgements See Table 19-2 See Table 19-2 IMPAACT-approved secondary manuscript submitted to journal See Table 19-2 See Table 19-2 See Table 19-2 Acceptance for See Table 19-2 See Table 19-2 See Table 19-2

 Table 19-4.
+Timeline for Development and Review of Secondary Manuscripts, including Timetable for Writing Team Formation and Manuscript Development and Review

+Event Timeline Procedures Responsibilities Manuscript Writing period should take no more Remind protocol chair/lead author of manuscript submission deadline CRM or publications preparation begins; than eight weeks after the writing coordinator three-month (12- team's receipt of the final analysis Oversee timely completion of manuscript and adherence to timelines Protocol chair week) clock starts report, leaving at least four weeks for Determine number and order of masthead authors Protocol chair/lead review by masthead authors, writing Develop full manuscript within eight weeks author and other team (including NIH, pharmaceutical company representatives, etc.), and incorporation of comments/revisions Distribute for review by team/authors/sponsor and incorporate comments within four weeks members Begin compilation of the appendix of contributors Protocol chair/lead author and CRM Manuscript 12 weeks after analysis report provided Submit manuscript to publications coordinator Lead author submission for to writing team (impaact.pubscoord@fstrf.org) indicating protocol number, IMPAACT review primary/secondary manuscript, and to which journal the team will be submitting, if known: If submitting to an Open Access journal, notify the publications coordinator for determination of Open Access fee coverage (see Section 19.12 for more information) • Forward manuscript to IMPAACT Publications Review Group and relevant Publications SC chair (if applicable) for review, with notification to the lead author coordinator • Confirm appropriate appendix of contributors and inclusion of Network and Publications NIH acknowledgements coordinator See Table 19-3 for all remaining procedures (including timelines, and responsibilities): IMPAACT review complete (unless revision/resubmission required), IMPAACT- approved secondary manuscript submitted to journal, and Acceptance for publication)

+Table 19-5.
 Timeline for Development and Review of Manuscripts from DACSs and NWCSs, including Timetable for Writing Team Formation and Manuscript Development and Review